-Annual Performance Evaluation Process for the Chief Executive Officer of the

-Desert Healthcare District
+Annual Performance Evaluation Process for the Chief Executive Officer of Desert Healthcare District

-INTRODUCTION -
+INTRODUCTION

-The following seven-step process shall be used by the Board of Directors (Board) for the evaluation of the performance of the Chief Executive Officer (CEO) of the Desert Healthcare District.
-The Board President shall be responsible for initiating the process each year in January with the goal of completion in March of each year.
-At the discretion of the Board of Directors, the process will be facilitated by either a Consultant, designated sub-committee or the Board President.
-Every three years, however, the Board of Directors will engage a qualified consultant to facilitate the process with the addition of interviews with individual Board members and potentially other stakeholders such as employees or community leaders.
-The Process allows for periodic feedback from individual Board members on CEO performance yet yields a collective performance evaluation from the full Board.
+The following seven-step process shall be used by the Board of Directors (Board) for the valuation of the performance of the Chief Executive Officer (CEO) of Desert Healthcare District.
+The Board President shall be responsible for initiating the process so it is completed annually, so it may be included in the budgeting process for the next fiscal year.
+At the discretion of the Board, the process will be facilitated by either a consultant, designated subcommittee, or the Board President.
+Every three years, however, the Board will engage a qualified consultant to facilitate the process with the addition of interviews with individual Board members and potentially other stakeholders such as employees or community leaders.
+The process allows for periodic feedback from individual Board members on CEO performance yet yields a collective performance evaluation from the full Board.
 The cycle for the evaluation method will follow the following schedule:

-STEP PROCESS -
+STEP PROCESS

-Step 1 (Week 1) - Request Year In Review self-evaluation report from the CEO regarding performance.
+Step 1 (Week 1) - Request a year in review self-evaluation report from the CEO regarding performance.
 If requested by the Board, request input from third party groups such as employees and/or community stakeholders.
 Allow one-week turn around.